 Both arms fully waxed, nice

-Add one or more waxing treatments to the same appointment and receive the following discounts off all treatments (excludes eyes):
+Add one or more body waxing treatments to the same appointment and receive the following discount off all treatments (excludes face and full body combo):

 Body Waxing FAQ

 Have a question about getting a body wax?
 If we haven’t answered it in the FAQ’s click the button to ask us something else.
 We will email you a private answer.

 We use strip wax (also known as soft wax) for larger and non-sensitive areas.
 Strip wax comes in a cartridge and is heated by being inserted into a cartridge heater.
 We use a new cartridge for every client.
 The warmed wax is thinly rolled onto your skin (like a deodorant roller) and a fresh, clean wax strip (cloth made from bamboo) is pressed firmly against your waxed skin.
 The hairs stick to the cloth which is then ripped off and the hairs come too.